-- Maintenance: In the Maintenance regime, hatchery operations will be designed to remain within SSMP genetic thresholds, given relatively diverse recreational fisheries taking place.
-Additional ecological interactions between hatchery steelhead, wild O. mykiss, and other species will also be considered and minimized to the extent possible in hatchery operations.
-Operational changes may include scaling of hatchery smolt releases improving attraction to facilities and increasing the proportion of wild fish used in broodstock management for integrated hatcheries. - Transitional: If a river system has been in the Transitional regime for less than 3 out of 5 years (4 years of empirical and 1 year of forecasted) then hatchery operations will be designed to remain within SSMP genetic thresholds.
-Additional ecological interactions between hatchery steelhead, wild O. mykiss, and other species will also be considered and minimized in hatchery operations.
-Operational changes may include scaling of hatchery smolt releases.
-However, if a river system has been in the Transitional regime for greater than or equal to 3 out of 5 years (4 years of empirical and 1 year of forecasted) actions will be taken to transition the wild steelhead population to maintenance regimes.
-These actions include: - 1.
-Hatchery Equilibrium Protocol: the Hatchery Equilibrium Protocol provides tools to minimize hatchery influence while the effected hatchery programs for the future.
-These tools consists of options for integrated and segregated programs to reduce genetic impacts of hatchery-origin steelhead during fishery reductions or closures, including pilot programs to test options for reinitiating hatcheries while providing adequate protection for hatchery and natural populations.
-Options being considered at the time of publication include for segregated hatchery programs, (1) reduce smolt releases to the minimum number required to produce broodstock while maintaining sufficient genetic diversity to reinitiate harvest-oriented programs or (2) eliminate smolt releases with a clear plan in place for how to reinitiate programs with Chambers or another source broodstock with sufficient genetic diversity.
-For integrated programs, managers will eliminate smolt releases with a clear plan in place for how to reinitiate harvest-oriented programs with natural origin broodstock if re-initiation is deemed appropriate and feasible.
+- Maintenance: In the Maintenance regime, hatchery operations will be designed to remain within SSMP genetic thresholds3 and minimize ecological interactions between hatchery steelhead, wild O. mykiss, and other species to the extent possible.
+Operational changes may include scaling of hatchery smolt releases, improving attraction to facilities, and increasing the proportion of wild fish used in broodstock management for integrated hatcheries. - Transitional: If a river system has been in the Transitional regime for less than 3 out of 5 years (4 years of empirical and 1 year of forecasted), then hatchery operations will be designed to remain within SSMP genetic thresholds and minimize ecological interactions between hatchery steelhead, wild O. mykiss, and other species to the extent possible.
+However, if a river system has been in the Transitional regime for greater than or equal to 3 out of 5 years (4 years of empirical and 1 year of forecasted) managers may consider taking additional actions to transition steelhead populations to the Maintenance regime.
+These actions include the Hatchery Equilibrium Protocol.

+The Hatchery Equilibrium Protocol provides options for integrated and segregated programs to reduce genetic impacts of hatchery-origin steelhead during fishery reductions or closures, including pilot programs to test options for reinitiating hatcheries while providing adequate protection for hatchery and wild populations.4 Options for segregated hatchery programs may include: (1) reducing smolt releases to the minimum number required to produce broodstock while maintaining sufficient genetic diversity to reinitiate harvest-oriented programs or (2) eliminating smolt releases with a clear plan in place for how to reinitiate programs with Chambers or another source broodstock with sufficient genetic diversity.
+For integrated programs, managers may eliminate smolt releases with a clear plan in place for how to reinitiate harvest-oriented programs with natural origin broodstock if re-initiation is deemed appropriate and feasible.
+These options will be considered in collaboration with comanagers and in a manner consistent with existing policy prior to implementation.

-&lt;sup>3 Currently, genetic impact thresholds for coastal steelhead are included in the SSMP, however, these thresholds may change over time as policy evolves.
+3 Currently, genetic impact thresholds for coastal steelhead are included in the SSMP, however, these thresholds may change over time as policy evolves.